 In their final days on the campaign trail, both Bolsonaro and Haddad asked their supporters not to engage in violence.

-For some Brazilians, like teacher Alexandre Vastella, voting for Bolsonaro is more about keeping the Workers' Party (PT) out of office.
+For some Brazilians, like teacher Alexandre Vastella, voting for Bolsonaro was more about keeping the Workers’ Party (PT) out of office.

 “I want Bolsonaro to be President, not because he’s the ideal person, but because we can’t risk letting the PT back in power,” Vastella told CNN.
 “Sure, all of the major parties are corrupt but the PT created an infrastructure of corruption.”

 The Workers’ Party governed Brazil for more than 13 years under President Luiz Inacio Lula da Silva, from 2003 to 2011, and his successor Dilma Rousseff, from 2011 to 2016.

 Lula, as he is popularly known, left office with a 83% approval rating, after his policies helped lift millions of Brazilians out of poverty.

 Many politicians, including Lula, were caught in a wide-ranging, 4-year anti-graft probe known as “Operation Car Wash.”
 He was arrested in April and given a 12-year sentence for corruption and money laundering.

 Despite the arrest, Lula was running for a third term and leading in the polls until he was barred from running by the country’s top electoral court in September.
 His running mate, Haddad, replaced him on the ballot and became his party’s default candidate.

 Voting is compulsory in Brazil, but some undecided voters, like Sao Paulo resident Mauricio Soares, had chosen to vote null or blank.